 Carl swallowed hard as he climbed the walkway from the driveway where he’d left his car.
 The crumbling stone façade gave the house an ominous look.
 The old stones held a silver hue in spite of the golden pink of the sunset.
 Cooper Beech trees lined the walkway, crowding in on each other as they’d grown wild and unkempt.

 “Come on,” he heard from ahead on the path.

-He squinted to see who’d spoken, but the trees were blocking the little sunlight that still remained, and the murky grey had the affect of turning everyone into a twisted and stretched shadow that hardly resembled their human selves at all.
-It added to the eerie feeling of the place that made it the perfect place to gather a bunch of seniors together and scare the pants off of them.
+He squinted to see who’d spoken, but the trees were blocking the little sunlight that still remained, and the murky grey had the effect of turning everyone into a twisted and stretched shadow that hardly resembled their human selves at all.
+It added to the eerie feeling of the place which made it the perfect place to gather a bunch of seniors together and scare the pants off of them.

 They gathered on the front lawn.
 They pushed and shoved and chattered amongst themselves.
 The excitement grew as the crowd grew.
 There was a buzz in the air, almost electric in nature, like a storm hanging in the air refusing to break open.
 It hummed around them as they waited to learn what this year’s contest would be.

-Mr. Winterson had built the house in a long ago era.
-A career politician, he and his wife had hosted countless parties where he’d glad-handed and hobnobbed with powerful people looking to further his political career and push his agendas to likeminded folks.
+Mr. Winterson had built the house in a long-ago era.
+A career politician, he and his wife had hosted countless parties where he’d glad-handed and hobnobbed with powerful people looking to further his political career and push his agendas to like-minded folks.

 “Listen up, listen up!”
 MacKenzie shouted through the bullhorn.

 “Shut up, Mac’s about to talk,” his girlfriend shooshed those nearest her.

 Slowly the whisper of shh could be heard passing through the crowd as everyone quieted down to listen for instructions.
 He began as soon as the crowd was quiet.